jpas/character-sheet/characters/brittany-lisa/bloodrager.md

 ### **Bloodrage** (Su)

-A bloodrager can bloodrage for a {{2+pf.modifier('constitution')+ 2*pf.level('Bloodrager')}} rounds per day.
+A bloodrager can bloodrage for a {{2+pf.modifier('constitution')+ 2*pf.level('Bloodrager') + (pf.bonusIsActive('rage') ? -3 : 0)}} rounds per day.
 Temporary increases to Constitution (such as those gained from bloodraging or spells like bear's endurance) don't increase the total number of rounds that a bloodrager can bloodrage per day.
 The total number of rounds of bloodrage per day is renewed after resting for 8 hours, although these hours need not be consecutive.

 A bloodrager can enter a bloodrage as a free action.
 While in a bloodrage, a bloodrager gains a +4 morale bonus to her Strength and Constitution, as well as a +3 morale bonus on Will saves.
 In addition, she takes a –2 penalty to Armor Class.
 The increase to Constitution grants the bloodrager 2 hit points per Hit Die, but these disappear when the bloodrage ends and are not lost first like temporary hit points.
 While bloodraging, a bloodrager cannot use any Charisma-, Dexterity-, or Intelligence-based skills (except Acrobatics, Fly, Intimidate, and Ride) or any ability that requires patience or concentration.